vohi/minicoin/README.md

 *Note:* Any data that live only on the machines will be lost.

+vagrant can operate on multiple machines if you provide the machine name as a ruby-style regular expression, i.e. the following would shut down all Windows
+machines:

+`$ vagrant halt -f /windows.*/`

+Use `vagrant status /regexp/` to see which machines would be impacted by your expression (the above would also stop a machine named `no-windows-here`).

-For advanced options and usages, see the **Machine definition** sections below.
+For advanced operations, see the **Machine definition** sections below.

 # Jobs